cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

 endpoint used to ingest data with HTTP requests, and you can do that using the Command Line Interface::

-  $ <path-to-CDAP-SDK>/bin/cdap-cli.sh send stream logEventStream \
+  $ ./bin/cdap-cli.sh send stream logEventStream \
     '255.255.255.185 - - [23/Sep/2014:11:45:38 -0400] \
     "GET /cdap.html HTTP/1.0" 401 2969 " " "Mozilla/4.0 (compatible; MSIE 7.0; Windows NT 5.1)"'

 Or, you can use an HTTP request::

-  $ curl localhost:10000/v3/namespaces/default/streams/logEventStream \
+  $ curl -w'\n' localhost:10000/v3/namespaces/default/streams/logEventStream \
     -d '255.255.255.185 - - [23/Sep/2014:11:45:38 -0400] "GET /cdap.html HTTP/1.0" \
     401 2969 " " "Mozilla/4.0 (compatible; MSIE 7.0; Windows NT 5.1)"'